Effectiveness of Contact Tracing on Networks with Cliques: Results

-By representing our stylized SIR model using a multi-type branching process, we can go beyond simulations and derive the relationship between $p$, $\alpha$ and clique size $c$ on the epidemic threshold.
+By representing our stylized SIRQ model using a multi-type branching process, we can derive the relationship between $p$, $\alpha$, and clique size, $c$, on the epidemic threshold.
+In the multi-type branching process representation of our SIRQ model, we track different clique states, which we refer to as \emph{clique motifs}.
+Each clique motif accounts for the possible number of susceptible, infected, or recovered nodes that any clique can inhabit at a given time.
+Every possible motif is denoted by $Z_i$ (refer to Fig.~\ref{fig:clique_states} for listing possible clique motifs for a 3-node clique).
 Regardless of the network structure, we can always average the expected number of new infections over all possible infected types from our multi-type branching process with the next-generation matrix \cite{diekmann2013mathematical}.
-To do this, we track the propagation of clique motifs in a network under the introduced dynamics and form the next-generation matrix $\mathbf{M}$ for the number of motifs present in the network.
-The matrix $\mathbf{M}$ is also known as the mean matrix or the population projection matrix \cite{caswell2000matrix} and its element $m_{ij}$ gives the expected number of motifs of type $i$, $Z_i$ that are created in the next time steps from a motif of type $j$, $Z_j$.
+To do this, we track the propagation of clique motifs in a network under the introduced dynamics and form the next-generation matrix $\mathbf{M}$ for the number of motifs in the network.
+The matrix $\mathbf{M}$ is also known as the mean matrix or the population projection matrix \cite{caswell2000matrix}, and its element $m_{ij}$ gives the expected number of motifs of type $Z_i$ that are created in the next time steps from a motif of type $Z_j$.

 Fig.~\ref{fig:clique_states} shows the motifs corresponding to the four life stages of a 3-clique.
-We have combined the isolated and recovered nodes into a single R compartment in this representation.
-As for the epidemic threshold computations, these two compartments are equivalent.
-The $\mathbf{M}$ matrix represents the transitions between these motifs.
+In this representation, we have combined the isolated and recovered nodes into a single R compartment because these two compartments are equivalent for the epidemic threshold computations.
+The next-generation matrix represents the transitions between these motifs.
 For example, the infected node in $Z_1$ can infect one or two neighbors, corresponding to motifs $Z_2$ and $Z_3$.
-Further, new $n_c-1$ new $Z_1$ motifs are produced every time such an infection takes place.
-That is, when $Z_1$ turns into $Z_2$ there are also $n_c-1$ new $Z_1$ motifs, and when it turns into $Z_2$ there are $2n_c-2$ new $Z_1$ motifs created.
+Further, $n_c-1$ new $Z_1$ motifs are produced every time such an infection occurs.
+That is, when $Z_1$ turns into $Z_2$, there are also $n_c-1$ new $Z_1$ motifs, and when it turns into $Z_2$, there are $2(n_c-1)$ new $Z_1$ motifs created.